jwkr2004/FBLA-React-Project/README.md

 We used Visual Studio Code to Test and program the website.
 We also used MongoDB to store all of the data.

 ## Features
-This website is
+This website has many features like a login system, tracking user active, creating and storing data in a database.

 ## Requirements
-This website requires the following modules:
+Install Node on the desktop first.
+Then install the following the following node modules:

 - [nodemon](https://www.npmjs.com/package/nodemon)
 - [Express](https://expressjs.com/)